cyanskies/another-toml-cpp/README.md

 	sku = 284758393
 	color = "gray"
 ### Parsing Example
-The following code can be used to reads the above toml file and extracts each of the values stored in it.
+The following code can be used to read the above toml file and extract each of the values stored in it.
-The library is in the namespace another_toml.
-These examples operate as though the following namespace declaration was present near the top of the file so that we can access everything using a toml namespace
+The library is in the namespace `another_toml`; however we will add the following namespace declaration so that we can access everything using `toml::`

 	#include "another_toml.hpp"
 	namespace toml = another_toml;

-Parse a toml file by passing the toml content as a string, c string, or string_view.
+Parse a toml file by passing the toml content as a string, cstring, or string_view.

 	auto toml_str = std::string{ "...toml content..." };
 	auto toml_c_str = "...toml content...";